Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: Introduction

 In this paper, we investigate what we believe is a promising S-TI-S Josephson junction platform for creating and controlling MBS that blends aspects of the Fu-Kane and Potter-Fu configurations.
 We have previously discussed the key features of this approach and its advantages for manipulating and interacting the MBS for quantum information processing\cite{Hegde2019}, and presented some of the experimental results\cite{Stehno_2016,Kurter_2015}.
 Here, we focus on the primary experimental tool we have used, measurements of the critical current diffraction patterns that reveal information about the current-phase relation of the junctions.
 We present a comprehensive comparison of our CPR model and accumulated experimental results from many junctions and report on the findings.

-The S-TI-S device geometry we propose provides a promising platform for topological quantum computing with potential advantages compared with other popular platforms based on semiconductor nanowires \cite{Mourik12} and chains of magnetic atoms\cite{Nadj-Perge13}.
+The S-TI-S junction geometry we propose provides a promising platform for topological quantum computing with potential advantages compared with other popular platforms based on semiconductor nanowires \cite{Mourik12} and chains of magnetic atoms\cite{Nadj-Perge13}.
 This includes operation without high magnetic fields, intrinsic topological protection from the surface states of the topological insulator, and the ability to move the MBS for braiding and fusion experiments by the application of phases, currents, and voltages to the junction\cite{Hegde2019}.

-A number of groups have studied the Josephson effect in S-TI-S device systems and reported their findings, and progress has been achieved in understanding the proximity effect of S-TI-S device systems.
-Most of these previous works focus on the I-V characteristics of critical current in response to temperature\cite{Veldhorst_2012}, electric field gating \cite{Cho_2013,Sac_p__2011}, the effects of an external magnetic field of topological insulators\cite{Zhang_2011}, and comparison of different superconductors \cite{Galletti_2014,Zareapour_2012}.
+A number of groups have studied the Josephson effect in S-TI-S junction systems and reported their findings, and progress has been achieved in understanding the proximity effect at the S-TI interface in such systems.
+Most of these previous works focus on the I-V characteristics and critical current in response to temperature\cite{Veldhorst_2012}, electric field gating \cite{Cho_2013,Sac_p__2011}, the transport properties of the topological insulator\cite{Zhang_2011}, and comparison of different superconductors \cite{Galletti_2014,Zareapour_2012}.
 Some used different forms of topological insulators, such as thin films or exfoliated flakes from a bulk single crystal, as the Josephson junction’s weak link barrier \cite{Maier_2012,Qu_2012,Yang_2012,Oostinga_2013,Kurter_2014,Stehno_2016}.
-However, only a few of these studies focus on the CPR of S-TI-S devices that we believe encompasses the key physics of this system \cite{Williams_2012,Sochnikov_2013,Kurter_2015,Sochnikov_2015,Wiedenmann_2016}, the results have only implicitly hinted at the existence of a $4\pi$-periodic Josephson effect in the S-TI-S device.
+However, only a few of these studies focused on the CPR of the S-TI-S junctions that we believe encompasses the key physics of this system \cite{Williams_2012,Sochnikov_2013,Kurter_2015,Sochnikov_2015,Wiedenmann_2016}.
+Further, the experimental results presented have only hinted at the existence of a $4\pi$-periodic Josephson effect in the S-TI-S junctions.